Walker Art Gallery

-The Walker Art Gallery is an art gallery in Liverpool, which houses one of the largest art collections in England outside London.
+The Walker Art Gallery is a Grade II* listed art gallery in Liverpool, which houses one of the largest art collections in England outside London.
 It is part of the National Museums Liverpool group.

-History of the Gallery
+History

 The Walker Art Gallery's collection dates from 1819 when the Liverpool Royal Institution acquired 37 paintings from the collection of William Roscoe, who had to sell his collection following the failure of his banking business, though it was saved from being broken up by his friends and associates.

-In 1843, the Royal Institution's collection was displayed in a purpose-built gallery next to the Institution's main premises.
-In 1850 negotiations by an association of citizens to take over the Institution's collection, for display in a proposed art gallery, library and museum, came to nothing.
+In 1843 the Royal Institution's collection was displayed in a purpose-built gallery next to the institution's main premises.
+In 1850 negotiations by an association of citizens to take over the institution's collection, for display in a proposed art gallery, library and museum, came to nothing.

 The collection grew over the following decades: in 1851 Liverpool Town Council bought Liverpool Academy's diploma collection and further works were acquired from the Liverpool Society for the Fine Arts, founded in 1858.
 The competition between the academy and society eventually led to both collapsing.

 William Brown Library and Museum opened in 1860, named after a Liverpool merchant whose generosity enabled the Town Council to act upon an 1852 Act of Parliament which allowed the establishment of a public library, museum and art gallery, and in 1871 the council organised the first Liverpool Autumn Exhibition, held at the new library and museum.

 The success of the exhibition enabled the Library, Museum and Arts Committee to purchase works for the council's permanent collection, buying around 150 works between 1871 and 1910.
 Works acquired included WF Yeames' And when did you last see your father? and Dante Gabriel Rossetti's Dante's Dream.